The Beginner's Guide to Determining Your Enneagram Type

 Avoid the Common Pitfall

-Be aware of the common pitfall of identifying with the type you idealize rather than who you are.
-Consider your natural tendencies and daily behaviors.
+The most common pitfall is identifying with the type that you want to be rather than who you are.

-By following these steps, you should be on your way to determining your enneagram type.
-Remember, this is a journey of self-discovery, and it may take time to understand your type fully.
-Be patient with yourself and the process.
+Remember, this is a journey of self-discovery, and it may take time to fully understand your type.
+Please be patient with yourself and the process.